-Legionnaires’ disease infects the lungs and causes potentially fatal pneumonia.
-It is the most well-known and serious form of a group of diseases known as legionellosis.
-Other similar (but less serious) conditions include Pontiac Fever and Lockgoilhead fever.
+Legionnaires’ Disease infects the lungs and causes potentially fatal pneumonia.
+It is the most well-known and serious form of a group of diseases known as Legionellosis.

 Legionnaires’ has a high mortality rate of 10 – 20%, especially in the elderly and those with low immune systems.